TaitoUnited/taito-cli/docs/manual/04-configuration.md

       ...
       ...
       dev|f-orders)
-        # settings for development and feature/orders
+        # settings for dev and feature/orders
         ;;
       ...
       ...